Sing With Us

 What happens in my audition?

-At your audition you will be asked to sing scales or arpeggios, perform various musical tests and sight-read from a vocal score.
+At your audition you will be asked to sing a short prepared piece (no more than 3 minutes long).
+Apart from length, there are no rules about your choice – it might be an extract from a choral work, a short aria, a folk song or anything else you feel comfortable singing.
+You will also be asked to sing scales or arpeggios, perform various musical tests and sight-read from a vocal score.
 Sight-reading needs to be of a good standard in order to cope with our demanding programme.

 How much does it cost to join the Choir?

-The Choir’s subscription costs £25.50 per month, paid over 12 months, or £282 per year (although any difficulty with this would be viewed sympathetically).
-Full-time students (first degree) pay just £15 per year for the duration of their course.
+The Choir’s subscription costs £28.00 per month, paid over 12 months, or £306 per year (although any difficulty with this would be viewed sympathetically).
+Full-time students (first degree) pay just £20 per year for the duration of their course and for four years after graduation.
 Music can be bought through the Choir and hire copies are often available free of charge from the Choir’s library.

 How can I apply for an audition?